 The Secretariat of the Council of Europe

-On behalf of the Committee of Ministers and under the aegis of the various Council of Europe bodies, 2’200, in part highly specialised professionals from all member states draft, organise, coordinate and oversee all activities of the whole organisation.
+On behalf of the Committee of Ministers and under the aegis of the various Council of Europe bodies, more than 2’000 in part highly specialised professionals from all member states draft, organise, coordinate and oversee all activities of the organisation.

 The Secretariat is divided into three Directorates-General: